Angelus Plaza Review: Subsidized Senior Living in Los Angeles

 - Downtown location near cultural landmarks and healthcare facilities

-- Serves over 1,400 residents.
-The Senior Center draws tens of thousands of seniors annually from across Los Angeles County.
-Since 1980, the facility has maintained partnerships with healthcare providers and social service organizations.
+- The community serves over 1,400 residents, and its Senior Center draws tens of thousands of seniors each year from across Los Angeles County.
+Since 1980, the facility has kept up partnerships with healthcare providers and social service organizations.

 Check financial eligibility: The HUD 202 program has income requirements.
 Call 213-623-4352 to see if you qualify.